Eraño Manalo: Administration

 The INC started operating a radio station in 1969.
 While its first television program aired in 1983.
 The Ministerial Institute of Development, currently the New Era University College of Evangelical Ministry (later called as Iglesia ni Cristo School for Ministers), was founded in 1974 in Quiapo, Manila.
 It moved to its current location in Quezon City in 1978.
 As of 1995, it had 4,500 students and five extension schools in Bulacan, Cavite, Laguna, Pampanga and Rizal.
 In 1965, INC launched its first resettlement and land reform program in Barrio Maligaya, Laur, Nueva Ecija.
 In 1971, the INC Central Office building was built in Quezon City.
 Thirteen years later, the 7,000-seater Central Temple was added in the complex.
 The Tabernacle, a tent-like multipurpose building which can accommodate up to 4,000 persons, was finished in 1989.
 The complex also includes the New Era University, a higher-education institution run by the INC.

 Death

-INC Spokesperson and General Evangelist, Bienvenido C. Santiago Sr, confirmed Manalo's death in an announcement delivered in Tagalog over various radio and television stations, translated below:
+INC spokesperson and General Evangelist, Bienvenido C. Santiago Sr, confirmed Manalo's death in an announcement delivered in Filipino/Tagalog over various radio and television stations including Net 25 (along with sister station DZEC-AM), translated below:

 Santiago also stated that according to Dr. Ray Melchor Santos, Manalo died due to cardiopulmonary arrest.
 On Monday September 7, 2009, the remains of Manalo were temporarily interred at the INC Tabernacle at 12:00 PST while his mausoleum is being built near the memorial statue of his father, Felix Y. Manalo at INC Central Office Complex.
 President Gloria Macapagal Arroyo declared September 7 a national day of mourning.